pslu-mphil/Core-course-notes/book/reference/glossary.md

 Metallicity
 	For astronomers, the metallicity of a star, refers to the metal content of that star.
 Iron is the element normally used to trace metallicity, with the ratio of iron to hydrogen in the star, relative to solar, used to describe the metallicity, [Fe/H]

+Metamorphism
+    The transformed of a rock by pressure and/or temperature into a new mineral assemblage, with possible textural modification as well, e.g., the generation of banding or shearing.

 Metamorphosed
-    A rock transformed by pressure and/or temperature into a new mineral assemblage, with possible textural modification as well, e.g., banding, shearing.
+    See metamorphism.

+Nucleosynthesis
+    The formation of elements in either primordial 'big-bang' nucleosynthesis (producing hydrogen, helium and lithium), or stellar nucleosynthesis.
+The latter is now recognised to include a range of processes from nuclear fusion in stellar cores, nuetron capture in stellar envelopes, and neutron star merger events.

 Mid-ocean ridge
     The topographic expression of two tectonic plates pulling apart